wrapperband/OpenTrafficSurvey/README.md

 **Open Traffic Survey : Observations and Results from Test Surveys**

+*Is there any ways of easing the manual work in analysing the traffic?*

 Various techniques and common equipment were tested for potential use as sensors and analysis to speed up the time consuming parts of the process of auditing traffic levels.
+It is possible to set some software to trigger an image when there is movement in part of the frame.
+By adjsuting the sensitivity it is possible to trigger an event when a car or bigger passes, but not a person.

+*Testing and calibrating the image trigger system*

 In the 2015 survey, a triggering mechanism was used to save a single or small number of stills as each vehicle passing, which could be simply counted as the number of files in a folder for that time period.